Dissertation LaTeX Formatting for German Universities

 Germany has over 100 universities with doctoral programs.
 Formatting requirements vary not just between universities but between faculties within the same university.
 Here's what we know about the major institutions.

-TU Munich (TUM) & LMU Munich
+TU Munich (TUM) and LMU Munich

 Bavaria's two major universities have extensive Promotionsordnungen.
 LMU's medical faculty has detailed kumulative Dissertation requirements including Impact Factor thresholds for accepted journals.
 TUM's engineering faculties are more flexible on format but strict on the Eidesstattliche Erklärung wording.
 Both universities accept electronic submission through their library systems.